what is payday super?

 This will affect businesses differently, depending on their current payroll cycles.

-According to the Super Members Council, almost nine million Australians will have their super paid sooner as a result of this reform1.
-With payday super, their contributions will start earning compound interest sooner, delivering an extra $7,700 by retirement on average1.
+According to the Super Members Council, almost nine million Australians will have their super paid sooner as a result of this reform#.
+With Payday Super, their contributions will start earning compound interest sooner, delivering an extra $7,700 by retirement on average#.

 Review payroll systems and processes: